 You can even add Grammarly as a Chrome Extension, so it can edit and revise any writing you do – from emails, to social media posts, and more!

-When you’re writing from a computer or laptop, it’s easy to get distracted with the internet just one tab away – distracting you from your work , and preventing your book from actually getting written.
+When you’re writing from a computer or laptop, it’s easy to get distracted with the internet just one tab away.
 This is where Freedom comes in.

 Freedom helps you stay focused by blocking sites on the internet that might shift your attention.

 So there you have it!
-Eleven of the best writing software programs you can choose from to streamline your writing process, improve productivity, and get your book written faster.
+The best writing software programs you can choose from to streamline your writing process, improve productivity, and get your book written faster.

-Researching the different writing softwares and tools can be overwhelming, but remember: it’s important to pick programs that work for you.
+Researching all the different writing tools and software options can be overwhelming, but remember: it’s important to pick programs that work for you.

-What works for one writer, may not work for you!
-If you start using one software, then discover that it’s not right for you – that’s okay.
+If you start using one software, and discover that it’s not right for you – that’s okay.
 You don’t have to commit to one writing tool if it’s hindering your productivity.

-Once you find the perfect book writing software for YOU, the rest will all fall in line.
+Once you find the perfect book writing software for YOU, the rest will fall in line.